ppppqp/ppppqp.github.io/posts/2023-09-03-WASM-parser.md

 The next 4 bytes (i.e. `01 00 00 00`) are version numbers.
 They indicate that the file is encoded in WASM 1.0 specification.

 ## Sections
 Then it comes to the actual contents.
-A webassembly module can be divided into 10 sections: Types, Functions, Tables, Memories, Globals, Element Segments, Data Segments, Start Function, Exports and Imports.
+A webassembly module can be divided into 12 sections: Custom, Types, Functions, Tables, Memories, Globals, Element Segments, Data Segments, Start Function, Code, Exports and Imports.
+Some sections are optional.

 The structure for each section is:
 * 1 byte as section id